-D’après, for seven musicians, was written for and first performed by Talea Ensemble with Eduardo Leandro at Harvard University in August 2012.
-Kammerensemble Neue Musik Berlin gave the second performance and European première during the Ultraschall Festival in January 2013.
+D’après was written for and first performed by Talea Ensemble with Eduardo Leandro at Harvard University in August 2012.
+The second performance and European première was given by Kammerensemble Neue Musik Berlin during the Ultraschall Festival in January 2013.

 © Tim Rutherford-Johnson, 2018